lagotto/lagotto/docs/installation.md

 Because of the background workers that talk to external APIs we recommend at least 1 Gb of RAM, and more if you have a large number of articles.
 As a rule of thumb you need one worker per 5,000 - 20,000 articles, and 1 Gb of RAM per 10 workers - the exact numbers depend on how often you plan to update articles, e.g. you need more workers if you plan on update your usage stats every day.

-#### Ruby 1.9
+#### Ruby
-ALM requires Ruby 1.9.3.
+ALM requires Ruby 1.9.3 or greater, and has been tested with Ruby 1.9.3, 2.0 and 2.1.
 Not all Linux distributions include Ruby 1.9 as a standard install, which makes it more difficult than it should be.
 [RVM] and [Rbenv] are Ruby version management tools for installing Ruby 1.9.
 Unfortunately they also introduce additional dependencies, making them sometimes not the best choices in a production environment.
-The ALM application has not been tested with Ruby 2.x, but migration to Ruby 2.1.x is planned for 2014.
+The Chef script below installs Ruby 2.1.

 [RVM]: http://rvm.io/
 [Rbenv]: https://github.com/sstephenson/rbenv